Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Killing–Yano Symmetry and Curvature Structure

 \subsection{Killing-Yano tensor basics}

 In addition to those arising from spacetime isometries, constants of motion also exist in spacetimes admitting symmetric Killing--St\"ackel (KS) tensors for geodesics \cite{Carter.68,WalkPen.70}, with the Carter constant in the Kerr spacetime as the most famous example.
 In general, however, a KS tensor is not sufficient to provide constants of motion beyond geodesic approximation.
-For example, constants of motion for the linear-in-spin dynamics rely instead on the existence of a Killing--Yano (KY) tensor (which in particular implies the existence of KS tensor) \cite{Rudiger.I.81,Rudiger.II.83,ComDru.22,Ra.Iso.IntegO1.26}.
+For example, constants of motion for the linear-in-spin dynamics rely instead on the existence of a KY tensor (which in particular implies the existence of a KS tensor) \cite{Rudiger.I.81,Rudiger.II.83,ComDru.22,Ra.Iso.IntegO1.26}.

-Accordingly, and as in Paper I, we search for constants of motion for quadratic-in-spin dynamics in spacetimes endowed with a (non-degenerate) KY tensor.
-We assume that the spacetime under study admits a KY tensor denoted by $f_{ab}$.
+Accordingly, and as in Paper I \cite{Ra.Iso.IntegO1.26}, we search for constants of motion for quadratic-in-spin dynamics in spacetimes endowed with Killing-Yano symmetry.
+More precisely, we assume that the spacetime under study admits a KY tensor denoted by $f_{ab}$.
 It is defined as an antisymmetric tensor satisfying

-where, as in Paper I, the third condition ensures that $f_{ab}$ is non-degenerate \cite{DiRu.I.81,DiRu.II.82}.
+where, as in Paper I \cite{Ra.Iso.IntegO1.26}, the third condition ensures that $f_{ab}$ is non-degenerate \cite{DiRu.I.81,DiRu.II.82}.

 The existence of a KY tensor in a given spacetime strongly constraints its geometry, particularly its symmetries and curvature.
-With regard to symmetries, there exist two commuting Killing vectors, denoted $\xi^a$ and $\eta^a$, and a symmetric KS tensor $K_{ab}$.
+With regard to symmetries, a KY automatically generates a symmetric KS tensor $K_{ab}$ and two commuting Killing vectors, which we denote by $\xi^a$ and $\eta^a$.
 They are defined by

 and they satisfy the Killing and KS equations $\nabla_{(a}\xi_{b)}=0$, $\nabla_{(a}\eta_{b)}=0$ and $\nabla_{(a}K_{b)c}=0$.
 The identities that we use repeatedly are